 - Place your mouse pointer on the column header’s right side.

 - Hold and drag the adjustment tool right to the desired width, then release the mouse button.

 - The width has now been adjusted, as you can see.
 The screenshot below will help you to show how the column width has been changed.

 Note: If the column on the right contains data, the large text string can be turned into hash symbols (######).

 2. Use Mouse to Adjust Column Width in Excel for Multiple Columns

-In the following example, you can see the width of all columns is too small, and the text of the columns is extending over the cell boundary.
+In the following example, you can see the width of all columns is too small, and the text of the columns extends over the cell boundary.
 As a result, you’ll need to adjust the width of each column in this table.

 To adjust the width of multiple columns, follow the steps below.

 - Select the columns you need to adjust.